Table of Contents

 Live Stream Church Services

 You can stream your church services online when you install video systems.
-You can share the Gospel online without sacrificing everyone’s safety in this pandemic.
+And, you can share the Gospel online without sacrificing everyone’s safety in this pandemic.
 You need to adapt to this new normal to cater to the needs of the congregation.

 Record Church Services